 Over the ensuing years, I have had the privilege to serve His Holiness several more times as a translator for the Kalachakra initiation, and as a lecturer during the procedures.
 During several visits to Mongolia and the former Soviet Union, I spoke with monk and lay scholars about the history of Kalachakra in their countries, and found many rare Kalachakra texts in their libraries.
 As a result of these visits, the translators for the Kalachakra empowerment His Holiness conferred in Ulaan Baatar, Mongolia, in July 1995, requested me to compile a summary of the ritual to help them prepare.
 An edited version forms the last chapter of this present work.

 In 1996, Sidney Piburn of Snow Lion Publications approached me to expand my previously published work on Kalachakra and compile a more comprehensive book on the topic.
 His wish was to help those who plan to attend future initiations, and those who had already received the empowerment, to make their experience more meaningful.
 This book is the result of that request and the long history that preceded it.
 I wish to thank the Kapor Family Foundation for funding its preparation, and the Nama Rupa Foundation for administering the funds.
-I also wish to thank my editors at Snow Lion, as well as Rajinder Kumar Dogra and Aldemar Hegewald, for their helpful suggestions.
+I also wish to thank my editors at Snow Lion, as well as Rajinder Kumar Dogra, for his helpful suggestions.
 May this book in some way begin to repay the kindness of my teachers and make the world of Kalachakra more accessible for the benefit of all.

 February 22, 1997